14 Oct The Cape Wrath Trail – what went wrong

 What have I learned?

 Disappointment and failure are bitter, and it took some time for me to start seriously reviewing what had led me to my accident.
-Looking back over my experience, I think I can offer three pieces of advice to the would-be Cape Wrath Trailblazer.
+Looking back over my experience, I think I can offer four pieces of advice to the would-be Cape Wrath Trailblazer.
 Whether I’m to be trusted after making such an embarrassing misjudgement, I leave to you to decide.

 - Common sense flees when weariness steps in.
 Obviously, I shouldn’t have attempted to walk two days’ routes in one – it feels absurd even to have to state it.
 I plan carefully for a reason – but all reason seemed to disappear when exhaustion gave way to weariness.
 Somehow the false promise of an extra day’s rest blinded me to what I was really doing: swapping an afternoon’s genuine rest for a climb into dangerous terrain at the end of a very long couple of days.
 I am astonished that I put myself in such a position, but when I felt weary, I couldn’t see that distant rest day for what it really was: a mirage shimmering on an impossibly distant horizon.
 My next attempt will be based on somewhat shorter days, making better use of bothies and wild camping – and I will do better to trust in my own pre-hike awareness of the difficulties I might face.